HiromuHota/fonduer-mlflow/README.md

 In the development phase, a developer writes Python codes in that a parser, mention/candidate extractors, labeling functions, and a classifier are defined.
 Once they are defined, a model can be trained using a training document set.
-Serving includes deployment of this trained model that serves to extract knowledge from a new document.
+A trained model will be deployed and will serve to extract knowledge from a new document.

 Jupyter Notebook might be good for development but not always good for training and serving.
-This project uses MLflow both in the training phase for reproducibility and in the serving phase for deployability.
+This project uses MLflow in the training phase for reproducibility (of training) and in the serving phase for packageability (of a trained model).

+Contributions to the Fonduer project include

+- Defined a Fonduer model: what it includes, which parts are common/different for different apps.
+- Created a custom MLflow model for Fonduer, which can be used to package a trained Fonduer model, deploy it, and let it serve.

 # Development